aerojasm/aerojasm/README.md

 # 👋🏼 ¡Hola!

 Hi, my name is Andrés.
-I am a BSc in Economics, looking for a career in Data Analytics 📊
+I am a Data Scientist with a deep passion for predictive modeling and data analytics 📊

 From Lima, Peru 🇵🇪